jsbaan/transformer-from-scratch/readme.md

 - Positional encodings add different sine (even dims) or cosine (uneven dims) waves to each dimension that "flow across" tokens
 - The embedding weights are shared between encoder and decoder, and its transpose is used as the pre-softmax linear transformation to reduce overfitting (?) and # params. <todo: why>?
 - The final/last/top hidden state that corresponds to the decoder’s last input token is used to predict the next token: it's used as input to the above linear transformation that produces logits (an unnormalized distribution) over the vocabulary.
 The other hidden states seem to be simply discarded?
 - The embedding weights are divided by sqrt(hidden_dim // num_heads). <todo: why?>
+- The hidden representations ("residual stream") are actually quite similar to the cell state in LSTMs.
+Read in Anthropic's [recent publication](https://transformer-circuits.pub/2021/framework/index.html) about reverse engineering a transformer.

 ## References
-- For positional encodings and the MHA implementations looked at (and replaced my own implementation with) snippets from this great tutorial: https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial6/Transformers_and_MHAttention.html
+- For positional encodings and the one-matrix-specifics of MHA I looked at (and replaced my own implementation with) snippets from this great tutorial: https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial6/Transformers_and_MHAttention.html
 - Thanks David Stap for suggesting me to implement the Attention is all you need paper from scratch!